-Lung cancer has been the leading cause of cancer deaths in Hong Kong since the HK Cancer Registry opened in 1983.
+Lung cancer has been the leading cause of cancer deaths in Hong Kong since the HK Cancer Registry was established in 1983.
 Its high mortality rate is largely due to the fact that most patients do not have visible symptoms at an early stage of the disease.
-Lung cancer is the second and third most common cancer in men and women in Hong Kong, after breast cancer and colorectal cancer.
+Lung cancer is the first and third most common cancer in men and women in Hong Kong respectively, among breast cancer and colorectal cancer.

 There are two types: small-cell lung cancer (SCLC) and non-small cell lung cancer (NSCLC).
 They require different treatment.
 The most common type is non-small cell lung cancer (NSCLC), accounting for approximately 80% of all lung cancers.
 Small-cell lung cancers are closely related to smoking cigarettes.
 They usually spread very quickly.